pravega/pravega-benchmark/README.md

 ```

 ### Recording the latencies to CSV files
-user can use the options "-writecsv  <file name>" to record the latencies of writers and "-readcsv <file name>" for readers.
+User can use the options "-writecsv  <file name>" to record the latencies of writers and "-readcsv <file name>" for readers.
 in case of End to End latency mode, if the user can supply only -readcsv to get the end to end latency in to the csv file.

+### Kafka Benchmarking
+User can set the option "-kafka true"  for Kafka Benchmarking.
+User should create the topics manually before running this for kafka benchmarking.
+Unlike pravega benchmarking, this tool does not create the topic automatically.
+This tools treats stream name as a topic name.